ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 It is possible to give arbitrary names to the authentication providers you specify, or to not provide a name at all (unnamed provider) by not setting the name argument or passing a null.

-You cannot repeat authentication provider names, and you can define just one provider without name.
+You cannot repeat authentication provider names, and you can define just one provider without a name.

-In the case you repeat a name for provider or try to define two unnamed providers, an exception will be thrown:
+In the case you repeat a name for the provider or try to define two unnamed providers, an exception will be thrown:

 ```
 java.lang.IllegalArgumentException: Provider with the name `authName` is already registered